Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 Can ADU rental income help you qualify?

 Sometimes — and the rules just expanded — but the details are specific, so don’t assume rent will count.
-As of Selling Guide Announcement SEL-2025-08 (Oct.
-8, 2025), Fannie Mae allows rental income from an existing ADU on a one-unit principal residence to count toward qualifying income, but only on purchase and limited cash-out refinance transactions, only from one ADU, and capped at 30% of the borrower’s total qualifying income.
+As of Fannie Mae Selling Guide Announcement SEL-2025-08 (Oct.
+8, 2025), rental income from an existing ADU on a one-unit principal residence can count toward qualifying income, but only on purchase and limited cash-out refinance transactions, only from one ADU, and capped at 30% of the borrower’s total qualifying income.
 FHA and Freddie Mac have their own separate ADU rental-income rules.
 Treat any rental figure as conditional until your lender confirms it for your specific loan.

 The rules, program by program

 FHA.
-Mortgagee Letter 2023-17 allows, in certain 203(k) cases involving a new ADU, up to 50% of the lesser of the appraiser’s estimated fair-market rent or the actual lease rent to count as effective income, subject to FHA rules.
+Mortgagee Letter 2023-17 allows, in certain cases, up to 75% of the estimated fair-market rent from an existing ADU, or 50% from a new ADU added via Standard 203(k), to count as effective income — subject to FHA rules and appraisal/rent-schedule documentation.

 Freddie Mac.
 Permits rental income from an ADU on a subject one-unit primary residence to be used for certain purchase or no-cash-out refinance transactions, subject to documentation and limits.